 One of his collaborators was Gaston Velle, with whom he made the humorous short The Moon Lover (1905), in which a drunken man climbs up a street light and a house in order to reach the moon, until he takes off in flight, and flies into the mouth of the moon.
 These space travel films were hugely popular thanks to George Méliès’ pioneering work in the field, and all of the subsequent ones are heavily inspired by his.
 In fact, Velle was one of the most prominent Méliès imitators at Pathé: his A Voyage Around a Star was a rip-off os Méliès’ The Astronomer’s Dream (1898), and Le Petit Jules Verne(1907) was a remake of Méliès’ Under the Seas (1907, review).

 Zecca himself dabbled somewhat with sci-fi, as did many of the early filmmakers, although the line between sci-fi, fantasy and magic are repeatedly blurred in many of these short clips.
 They were mostly intended to wow the audiences with clever trick filming, rather than tell coherent stories, such as The Flying Machine.
 He co-directed the 1909 movie The Invisible Thief (review), which was the first actual adaptation of H.G.
-Wells’ novel The Invisible Man, and which took the use of blackscreen photography to new heights by revealing an invisible character through undressing in a scene closely mirrored in James Whale’s The Invisible Man (1933), filmed almost 30 years later.
+Wells’ novel The Invisible Man, and which took the use of blackscreen photography to new heights by revealing an invisible character through undressing in a scene closely mirrored in James Whale’s The Invisible Man (1933, review), filmed almost 30 years later.
 However, Zecca was more interested in other subjects.
 Zecca was also a pioneer of feature films.
 In May 1903 he (along with co-director Nonguet Lucien) released the 44 minutes long The Life and Passion of Jesus Christ, which was probably the first European feature-length movie, preceded only by Siegmund Lubin’s similar Passion Play (60 minutes), which was released in January 1903 for Edison in the US.
 One cinematographer he collaborated with frequently was Segundo de Chomon, with whom he made some of his best films, including The Invisible Thief.

 The Flying Machine isn’t in itself any landmark of greater significance for the history of cinema.
 While beautifully executed, the split-screen matte was already in regular use by trick filmers like George Méliès, and as such the film is just another in a long line of silly trick films produced at this time.
 Aviation as a theme, however, was one that was just about to explode in 1903 with the Wright brothers’ first controlled powered flight.
 As such, The Flying Machine is interesting, as it was a) probably the first film about flight that didn’t involve a balloon b) depicting flight powered by a “machine” before such a concept existed and c) predated Méliès’ famous rocket to the moon by one year.
 And this was probably the second actual science fiction film ever made, behind Louis Lumière’s rather sloppily filmed The Mecanichal Butcher (1985, review).